yo-oycom/coretext-adventures/lost-horizon/scenes/library.md

 The library is a vast, circular chamber filled with bookshelves that reach from floor to ceiling.
 The air is thick with the scent of old parchment and leather bindings, and the soft light filtering through stained glass windows creates an atmosphere of reverence and wonder.

 {{#trait "Role" "=" "investigator"}}
 Your investigator's training helps you navigate the library's complex organization system.
 The books are arranged not by subject or author, but by some deeper, more esoteric classification that seems to follow patterns of wisdom and understanding.
+You're drawn to the most ancient and mysterious texts.
+{{/trait}}

+{{#trait "Role" "=" "rescuer"}}
+Your rescuer's heart guides you toward texts that might help others.
+You look for knowledge about healing, wisdom, and ways to bring peace to a troubled world.
+The humanitarian aspects of Shangri-La's knowledge call to you.
+{{/trait}}

+{{#trait "Role" "=" "explorer"}}
+Your explorer's curiosity drives you to discover the most unusual and hidden knowledge.
+You're fascinated by maps, ancient languages, and texts that reveal the secrets of lost civilizations.
+Every shelf holds potential discoveries.
 {{/trait}}

 The collection is truly extraordinary.
 You find ancient manuscripts from civilizations long forgotten, scientific treatises that predate modern discoveries, and philosophical works that contain insights that would revolutionize human understanding if they were known to the outside world.